Peter Drew: Meaning and impact

 When you address the public through the street you're entering into a tradition that emphasises our fundamental freedom of expression, over the value of property...
 I enjoy examining our collective identities and my aim is always to emphasise the connections that bind up, rather than the fractures that divide us.

 His work has an ironic element: "The posters I made are almost ironically instructive.
 They're almost fascistic, you know?
 I hope people can see the humour in that".
 He has also said that his posters are his way of expressing his love for Australia, and they are meant as a positive message, not to contradict others' negative messaging.
 Drew sees himself as an artist first and foremost: "I see everything I do as art disguised as propaganda.
 Without spiritual aspiration, political art is little more than a visual commentary on power".
+He says that when asked what he believes makes an Aussie, he references a speech made by prime minister Bob Hawke in 1988:

+The commitment is all.
+The commitment to Australia is the only thing needed to be a true Australian.

 Jane Lydon, Wesfarmers Chair of Australian History at the University of Western Australia, wrote, in an essay about the role of public art in shaping perceptions of asylum seekers:

 The posters represent a form of public art aiming to challenge forms of exclusion and particularly Australia's restrictive culture of securitisation...
 They arouse forms of visual citizenship — an active mode of engagement in which an imagined political community is produced by all participants, including the viewer.

 In April 2015, when Drew was in Melbourne sticking up posters, his wife uploaded a "Real Australians Say Welcome" poster to the website The Design Files, which, she told him "every young, aspiring creative in Australia dreams of being featured on".
 The following day, an ABC journalist phoned him and his poster started receiving an "avalanche of attention" from other artists and designers and illustrators, some of whom re-created and enhanced the slogan.
 News outlets and other platforms, including SBS, The Guardian, BuzzFeed, Mashable, Junkee, and ABC News ran stories. #RealAustraliansSayWelcome trended across social media platforms, becoming another.

 In 2024, his "AUSSIE" series was used in schools to encourage discussion about the question "What does a real Aussie look like?".